Jacksepticeye: YouTube content

 His videos typically begin with an intro in which he gives a high five to the camera and says "Top of the morning to ya, laddies", although he had decided to use the catchphrase more sparingly by 2023.
 He chose to use a stereotypical catchphrase for his intro to express his Irish identity to viewers of his videos, wearing a flat cap for the same reason.
 He has speculated that his Irish identity and accent has contributed to his success, saying that "[w]hen some young lad comes around and he starts screaming in an Irish accent and swearing, it's like people getting their own Irish drug".
 His videos also typically end with a catchphrase encouraging his audience to "punch the 'like' button in the face, like a boss!"
 Another theme that is present throughout McLoughlin's content is the colour green which represents his Irish heritage and is present in his YouTube logo "Septic Eye Sam".

 McLoughlin's videos are highly edited.
 They feature commentary in response to the games he plays which is improvised rather than being pre-planned, incorporating humour, funny voices, laughter, and swearing.
 His commentary has been described as "genuine" and "authentic" by TheJournal.ie, and as composed of "talking-head, stream-of-consciousness comedy" by the Star Tribune.
 He calls himself the "most energetic video-game commentator on YouTube", and has described his content as an "assault on the senses" that people "either love or hate".

-In an interview with the Irish Independent, he described the format of his videos as him playing and talking over video games with a lot of swearing.
+In a 2017 interview with the Irish Independent, he described the format of his videos as him playing and talking over video games with a lot of swearing.
 He has cited his use of swearing as a key aspect to his success saying, "There's lots of swearing.
 The more you swear the better.
 People react very positively to that apparently."
 He has also said that his success is due to "an overall package of a lot of things; energy, positivity, honesty, and consistency."
 McLoughlin has claimed that an inclusive community is an important part of the jacksepticeye channel, stating, "One of the main things I wanted to do on YouTube is to keep people together."
 McLoughlin has encouraged positivity online with the slogan "positive mental attitude", utilising the phrase in videos, campaigns and merchandising.

 Elements of gothic storytelling have been identified in McLoughlin's Let's Plays of horror games and in the character of Antisepticeye, which is played by McLoughlin as an evil presence on the channel.
 The character originated in response to a similar character called Darkiplier from Markiplier's fanbase.
 Its presentation utilises fan participation via direct addresses to the audience and interaction between the character and audience members on social media websites such as Twitter.
 McLoughlin's audience also engages with his content in the form of creating fan fiction.
 In addition to his YouTube content, McLoughlin also produces short-form videos for TikTok, which tend to focus on more personal content compared to his YouTube channel.